 Arrival

-Mediterranean grille Mezza in the DTW airport.
-The catch is that there is no Mediterranean food served before noon; breakfast meal is pictured above; the above subjects are not actors; they are real people attempting to enjoy breakfast in an airport
+We landed a bit after noon at Haneda about 18 hours after our plane departed Raleigh-Durham International Airport, with one stop in Detroit interrupting those 18 hours.
+We ate a sad breakfast at Mediterranean grille Mezza in the DTW airport.
+The catch is that there is no Mediterranean food served before noon; breakfast meal is pictured below; the below subjects are not actors; they are real people attempting to enjoy breakfast in an airport.

-Interestingly the airport fare machine was not selling new IC cards, more on that in a moment.
+Interestingly when we arrived the airport fare machine at Haneda was not selling new IC cards, more on that in a moment.
 Currency was exchanged, tickets were bought and I loaded up my PASMO card I still had from my last time here with some yen which I also kept from then.
 Considering macroeconomic inflation and the weakening of the yen against the US dollar since 2018 this was one of my worst performing investments, but hey, holding 20,000 yen for 5 years was worth not having to wait in line to exchange currency at the airport.
 I gave those who needed cash some money and we were off.

 From the airport we took the monorail north, transferring at Hanamatsuchō, and exiting the train at Ueno station.
 On the way north I recognized many of the roads from playing Shutoko Revival Project for Assetto Corsa, not something I noticed my first trip here because I didn't care much for cars then.